The Oxford Companion to Chess

-The Oxford Companion to Chess is a reference book on the game of chess written by David Vincent Hooper and Kenneth Whyld.
-The book is written in an encyclopedia format.
-The book belongs to the Oxford Companions series.
+The Oxford Companion to Chess, of the Oxford Companions series, is a reference book in encyclopaedia format on the game of chess, written by David Vincent Hooper and Kenneth Whyld and first published in 1984.

-Details
+History and content

-The first edition of the book was published in 1984 by Oxford University Press.
-The second edition (1992) has over 2,500 entries, including rules, terms, strategies, tactics, over 500 brief biographies of famous players, and entries on more than 700 named openings and opening variations.
-In the back of the book is a comprehensive index of opening variations and sub-variations, listing 1,327 named variations.
+The first edition of the book was published in 1984 by Oxford University Press; the second in 1992, with over 500 entries, including rules, terms, strategies, tactics, over 500 brief biographies of famous players, and entries on more than 700 named openings and opening variations.
+There is an extensive index of opening variations and sub-variations, listing 1,327 named variations.

 The book also discusses variants from other countries (such as shogi or xiangqi), chess variants (such as three dimensional chess), and some forms of fairy chess.

+Wyld, in a 1986 letter to Chess Notes on the terminology and the prose used in the text, wrote, "Hooper and I spent some effort in writing the Companion to avoid words that have a different meaning across the Atlantic."

+A third edition is not forthcoming, all the more so since its authors have died.